-Local Community and Business Leaders Will Be in Europe July 10-16
+Local Community & Business Leaders Will Be in Europe July 10-16

 More than 30 St. Louis-area community and business leaders are set for a week-long trip to Europe.
 The innovation delegation is scheduled to visit Lyon, France, before stopping in Dublin and Galway, Ireland.
 Attendees are expected to arrive on July 10 and depart on July 16.